ScilifelabDataCentre/Anubis/anubis/documentation/Basic-concepts.md

 A proposal is created within an open call by a user.
 Only one proposal in each call can be created by a user.
-The user fills in the proposal input fields, which are defined by the admin.
+The user fills in the proposal input fields, which are defined by the call.

 When all required input fields have been filled in, the user may submit the proposal.
 Note that the call must still be open for a